 • Roamancing

-Roamancing New Orleans with Jacqueline Swartz: The French Quarter
+Roamancing New Orleans: The French Quarter

 It’s not just Carnival and Dixieland Jazz, although there are reminders of both everywhere you turn.
 In New Orleans there are bands on the street, in the park, and in so many clubs.
 Bars seem to be everywhere.
 Mardi Gras is perhaps the most important time of the year, and there are boutiques selling nothing but masks.
-But a kind of masquerade or pose is everywhere, and it’s charming, rather than phony.
+But a kind of masquerade or pose is everywhere, and it’s charming, rather than phoney.

 New Orleans French Quarter club with skeleton masks